 *I created a short informational video about our project to act as an introduction in our final presentation.

-One thing that we should have done was to have face to face interviews to learn people's feelings, both good and bad, about the area.
-This would have given use more accurate information, and a better resource of information.
+One thing that we should have done was to have in-person interviews to learn people's emotions and preconceptions of Sinchon.
+This would have provided more accurate information.

-After our presentation, our team was selected to present at district wide project showcase along with another team.
+After our presentation, our team was selected to present at a district-wide project showcase along with another team.